sonianb/sonianb/README.md

 - Racking my brain to solve problems.
 - Working in a team towards the same goal.

-✨ Life gave me lemons and I'm here to make lemonade taste better.✨

 ## 🌱 I'm currently learning and practising
-- Front-End Technologies (JavaScript, TypeScript, CSS - which I particularly love)
+- Front-End Technologies (JavaScript, TypeScript, React, CSS - which I particularly love)
 - Git Tools
-- Asynchronous JavaScript and APIs
+- Unit Testing and TDD

 ## 🔭 My goals for this year
 - Become a technically competent developer through self-learning and the [Founders and Coders](https://www.foundersandcoders.com/) Coding Bootcamp I'm currently taking part in.